swajid/review_and_read_ahead/README.md

 Just remember, the common thread is that they did not go to a competitive school so they needed to take this away from me to feel better about their average-ness I have seen all this before.

+Keep your eye on the ball.
+It was/is about: how dare I ever work at Penn (i hated it so what) How dare I ever apply to Cornell, etc.
+And not apply to Boston University and Florida etc.
+So these are very small people and they're dummies
+In front of a Judge, they will only melt
 -->

 ```